Updated: Mar 2

 1) Neither the word “Bible” nor “study” have much appeal to the average person.

 I wonder if you would even get them in the door.
-When we invite folks to a “Bible study,” we are inadvertently asking them to consider a dry and mundane approach to the Kingdom of God—at least in the mindset of many.
-Those of us who are part of a church probably by and large enjoy Bible study, but that's not the starting point for your average man on the street.
+When we invite folks to a “Bible study,” we are inadvertently asking them to consider a dry and mundane approach to the Kingdom of God—at least in many a mindset.
+Those of us who are part of a active church probably by and large enjoy Bible study, but that's not the starting point for your average man on the street.

 2) Most Bible studies are set to agendas and topics aimed at believers.